Bessie Smith Cultural Center | Chattanooga African American Museum

-The Bessie Smith Cultural Center, the Chattanooga African American Museum, reopened on June 25, 2021, to the public after being closed for fifteen months during the pandemic.
-The new museum vision, supported by its board and dedicated staff display the true history of African Americans in Chattanooga.
+The Chattanooga African American Museum at the Bessie Smith Cultural Center, reopened on June 25, 2021, to the public after being closed for fifteen months during the pandemic.
+The new museum vision, supported by its board and dedicated staff, displays the true history of African Americans in Chattanooga.

 Encore Time: Music Returns to Station Street